7 November 2019

 Supported by independent facilitators, attendees split into groups, discussing and designing sketches around the themes of community facilities, employment provision, connectivity, housing, sustainability and character.

 Silvia Lazzerini, Grosvenor’s project lead for the Oxfordshire Garden Village commented: “A significant part of our role as promoters of the site is to understand the many voices and priorities of a community and consider how best to incorporate them in our proposals.
-Taking into account all these separate ambitions is critical to creating place a that everyone will see as their home.
+Taking into account all these separate ambitions is critical to creating place that everyone will see as their home.
 This Design Charrette was a chance to involve the community meaningfully in decision-making and move the designs forward together.”

 “Eynsham and the surrounding area has a very established community.
 We are grateful for all the organisational efforts, time and input of residents, the Parish Council and local groups.
 Prior to the Charrette, separate meetings were also initiated and run by various groups to ensure their input would be heard loud and clear.”